dnackat/Some-C-programs/README.md

 # Hello there!

-## These are some C programs I wrote for a class.
+## These are some programs I wrote for CS50 (Harvardx).
 Here's an overview of what these programs were written for:

 - Calculating the lowest number of coins required for a given change amount